MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (B) Establish a secure and trusted connection with an application that requests data for system scopes in accordance with the implementation specification adopted in § 170.215(a)(4).

-(v) *Authentication and authorization* - (A) *Authentication and authorization for patient and user scopes* - (*1*) *First time connections* - (*i*) Authentication and authorization must occur during the process of granting access to patient data in accordance with the implementation specification adopted in § 170.215(a)(3) and standard adopted in § 170.215(b).
+(v) *Authentication and authorization*—(A) *Authentication and authorization for patient and user scopes*—(*1*) *First time connections.* (*i*) Authentication and authorization must occur during the process of granting access to patient data in accordance with the implementation specification adopted in § 170.215(a)(3) and standard adopted in § 170.215(b).

-(*ii*) An application capable of storing a client secret must be issued a refresh token valid for a period of no less than three months.
+(*ii*) A Health IT Module's authorization server must issue a refresh token valid for a period of no less than three months to applications capable of storing a client secret.

+(*iii*) A Health IT Module's authorization server must issue a refresh token for a period of no less than three months to native applications capable of securing a refresh token

 (*2*) *Subsequent connections.* (*i*) Access must be granted to patient data in accordance with the implementation specification adopted in § 170.215(a)(3) without requiring re-authorization and re-authentication when a valid refresh token is supplied by the application.

-(*ii*) An application capable of storing a client secret must be issued a new refresh token valid for a new period of no less than three months.
+(*ii*) A Health IT Module's authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.

 (B) *Authentication and authorization for system scopes.* Authentication and authorization must occur during the process of granting an application access to patient data in accordance with the “SMART Backend Services: Authorization Guide” section of the implementation specification adopted in § 170.215(a)(4) and the application must be issued a valid access token.